aamplugin/docs/src/plugin/advanced-access-manager/capability/aam_delete_roles.md

 The [aam_manager](/plugin/advanced-access-manager/capability/aam_manager) and [aam_manage_roles](/plugin/advanced-access-manager/capability/aam_manage_roles) should be also granted.
 :::

-The custom capability `aam_delete_roles` grants the ability for a user to delete existing roles on the AAM UI page, through the [RESTful API endpoint](/advanced/restful/role) or with [SDK](/advanced/sdk).
+The custom capability `aam_delete_roles` grants the ability for a user to delete existing roles on the AAM UI page, through the [RESTful API endpoint](/advanced/restful/reference/roles) or with [Developer API](/advanced/api).